 Ayrton herself, whose courage in pursuing scientific research in a largely male-dominated field, provides inspiration for young women to think of science as a career for them.
 This seems an entirely fitting response for Eddington’s central gathering place – a place of inspiration, community and collaboration.

-The ArtScapers programme explores Eddington through a creative perspective with local school children.
+The ArtScapers programme creatively explores Eddington with artists local primary school communities.

-The programme explores how creative activity can support young people to become confident citizens constructing their own cultural lives.
+The programme supports young people and their school communities to become confident citizens constructing their own cultural lives.
 ArtScapers takes an open ended approach in which creative activity provides new modes of relating to Cambridge as a developing city.
-It invites children and their communities to join in creatively with the process of change.
+Artists commissioned through the public art programme have provided a rich resource for ArtScaping and inspired each year’s activities.
+It invites everyone to join in creatively with the process of change.

 Developed collaboratively by arts and well-being charity Cambridge Curiosity and Imagination with colleagues from Goldsmiths University, the project builds partnerships with schools bordering Eddington.
 Children and the adults who work with them take on the role of ArtScapers exploring their city as it grows.